hcin720-fall15/IA2/Readme.md

 _**NOTE**: Currently, a device can publish at rate of about 1 event/sec, with bursts of up to 4 allowed in 1 second.
 Back to back burst of 4 messages will take 4 seconds to recover._

+##Footnotes
+[^1]: A websocket is much like a regular networking socket, but it
+	happens in the web browser.
+There are handy libraries like `socket.io` that take care of this kind of stuff for you.